Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 - Python
   - Used for setting up environment and conditions for running the application
 - JavaScript
-  -  Used for connecting activate functions within materializecss components such as dropdown-picker and date picker for calendar function
+  -  Used for connecting activate functions such as imagehandling in forms and carousell at the homepage

 ...

 ### Frameworks

 - Django
   - Used as the main framework to construct this plattform
+- Amazon s3
+  - Used as a storage place for media files and informations sent to the platform
+- Amazon IAM
+  - Used to handling userprofile, premissions and access control for users on the trading platform

 ### Libraries